cultureulterior/redis-inject/README.md

 Inject C code and access redisServer object from running redis instance via GDB

-# How does this work?
+### How does this work?

 We retrieve the address of the main object symbol from redis via gdb.
 We then compile a binary which refers to symbols, but is not linked to, the original redis-server binary.
 We then connect to the running binary via gdb again, and dlopen() the binary, which contains a constructor-tagged (using  `__attribute__((constructor))` ) function, and is so called immediately

-# Why?
+### Why?

-We needed access to
+We needed access to pubsub channel information, and we weren't running 2.8

 Run as `bash redis_murder.sh`